JSONhilder/dotfiles/README.md

 ## Additional notes on setup

-* I try to keep as little programs, tools installed on the actual OS and make use of docker to setup reproducible environments for each projects, specifically using Vscode with the dev containers extension.
+* I try to keep as little programs, tools installed on the actual OS and make use of docker to setup reproducible environments for each project, specifically using Vscode with the dev containers extension.